 Clause 82 of Schedule 2 of the Regulations permits the local government to delegate to a committee or to the local government CEO the exercise of any of the local government's powers or the discharge of any of the local government's duties.
-Development applications were determined in accordance with the delegations made under Schedule 2 Clause 82 of the Regulations.
+Development applications were determined in accordance with the delegations made under Clause 82 of Schedule 2 of the Regulations.